sched-ext/scx/scheds/rust/scx_layered/README.md

 because it thinks they're necessary to accommodate the compute for a single task.
 This can also happen in CFS, and should soon be addressed for scx_layered.

+## Tuning scx_layered
+`scx_layered` is designed with specific use cases in mind and may not perform as well as a general purpose scheduler for all workloads.
+It does have topology awareness, which can be disabled with the `-t` flag.
+This may impact performance on NUMA machines, as layers will be able to span NUMA nodes by default.
+For configuring `scx_layered` to span across multiple NUMA nodes simply setting all nodes in the `nodes` field of the config.

+For controlling the performance level of different levels (i.e. CPU frequency) the `perf` field can be set.
+This must be used in combination with the `schedutil` frequency governor.
+The value should be from 0-1024 with 1024 being maximum performance.
+Depending on the system hardware it will translate to frequency, which can also trigger turbo boosting if the value is high enough and turboe is enabled.